Locating the Main Bonding Jumper: NEC Article 250 Rules

 A common point of confusion for electricians undergoing electrician training is distinguishing between the main bonding jumper, system bonding jumper, and supply-side bonding jumper.
 While they serve similar functions, their applications are distinctly different.

-- Main Bonding Jumper (MBJ): As discussed, this is used only at the service entrance to connect the grounded conductor to the EGC system.
+- Main Bonding Jumper (MBJ): As discussed, this is typically used at the service entrance to connect the grounded conductor to the EGC system at the service equipment.
+It is usually unspliced and sized per the NEC bonding tables.

 - System Bonding Jumper (SBJ): This jumper is used for a separately derived system, such as a generator or a transformer.
 It performs the same function as the MBJ—connecting the system’s grounded conductor to the equipment grounding conductors—but it does so at the source of the separately derived system, not at the building’s main service.
-This establishes a new ground reference for that system.
+This establishes the grounded conductor connection for that derived source.

-- Supply-Side Bonding Jumper (SSBJ): This conductor ensures electrical conductivity between metallic parts and enclosures on the supply side of the service disconnect.
-For example, if metal raceways are used to carry service entrance conductors, a supply-side bonding jumper ensures they are all effectively bonded together and connected to the grounding system.
+- Supply-Side Bonding Jumper (SSBJ): This conductor ensures electrical conductivity between metallic parts and enclosures on the supply side of the service disconnect, such as ensuring metallic raceways or bus enclosures that carry the service entrance conductors are effectively bonded and connected to the grounding electrode conductor where permitted.

 Understanding these distinctions is critical for code compliance.
-To learn more, see our detailed comparison of the system bonding jumper vs. the supply-side bonding jumper.
+For additional context, see our comparison of the system bonding jumper vs. the supply-side bonding jumper.

 How to Correctly Size Your Main Bonding Jumper

 Properly sizing conductors, especially the main bonding jumper, is essential for safety.
-The jumper must be large enough to withstand the massive available fault current without vaporizing before the overcurrent device can operate.
-The process is straightforward and detailed in the NEC code book.
+The jumper must be large enough to conduct available fault current long enough for the overcurrent device to operate without being destroyed prematurely.
+The sizing process follows the NEC bonding tables and guidance:

-- Determine the Size of Service Conductors: Identify the size of the largest ungrounded service entrance conductor(s) supplying the equipment.
-If using parallel conductors, calculate the equivalent total circular mil area per phase.
+- Determine the Size of the Largest Ungrounded Conductor: Identify the size of the largest ungrounded service-entrance conductor(s) supplying the equipment.
+If using parallel conductors, the equivalent total circular mil area for the largest phase is the basis for sizing.

-This sizing is different from sizing a Grounding Electrode Conductor (GEC), which is covered in a different table.
-You can review how to size a GEC using NEC Table 250.66 for comparison.
+This sizing is different from sizing a grounding electrode conductor (GEC), which the Code covers separately; for guidance on that comparison, you may find how to size a GEC using NEC Table 250.66 helpful.

 The Goal: Ensuring an Effective Ground-Fault Current Path

 The ultimate goal of the main bonding jumper, and indeed the entire grounding and bonding system, is to create an effective ground-fault current path.
 The NEC defines this as an intentionally constructed, permanent, and low-impedance conductive path designed to carry current from the point of a ground fault back to the electrical supply source.
-This path must be able to safely conduct the massive amount of current available during a fault to facilitate the operation of the overcurrent protective device.
-The main bonding jumper is the lynchpin of this system.
-It is the bridge that connects the non-current-carrying metallic parts of an installation (via the EGC) to the grounded service conductor, which provides the direct line back to the source transformer.
-This completes the circuit, ensuring a fault is cleared in fractions of a second, protecting personnel from shock and equipment from severe damage.
+This path must be able to safely conduct the large current available during a fault so that the overcurrent protective device will operate.
+The main bonding jumper is the lynchpin of this system: it connects normally non-current-carrying metallic parts (via the EGC) to the grounded service conductor, which provides a direct path back to the transformer/source.
+This completes the circuit, ensuring a fault is cleared quickly, protecting personnel from shock and equipment from severe damage.

-Properly installing the main bonding jumper is not just about following rules; it’s about safeguarding lives.
-Understand the heart of the grounding system.
-Explore our NEC Article 250 training and our library of online electrical courses to master these critical safety concepts.
+Properly installing and sizing the main bonding jumper is not just about following rules; it’s about safeguarding lives.
+If you want to increase your practical knowledge, explore our NEC Article 250 training and our library of online electrical courses to master these critical safety concepts.

 Related Resources